-

 1988

-habilitated at the University of Vienna, since 1992 as professor
+Habilitated at the University of Vienna; from 1992 appointed as professor

 -

-Director of the Institute of Musicology of the Slovak Academy of Sciences, Head of the Department of Musicology at the Faculty of Arts of Comenius University Bratislava
+Head of the Department of Musicology at the Faculty of Arts, Comenius University in Bratislava

 Prof. PhDr.
-Oskár Elschek, DrSc. is a Slovak musicologist, ethnomusicologist, organizer of a wide range of cultural events, publicist and pedagogue.
-He studied musicology and aesthetics at Comenius University in Bratislava and worked almost all his life at the Institute of Musicology of the Slovak Academy of Sciences.
+Oskár Elschek, DrSc. is a Slovak musicologist, ethnomusicologist, organizer of a wide range of cultural events, publicist, and educator.
+He studied musicology and aesthetics at Comenius University in Bratislava and spent nearly his entire professional life at the Institute of Musicology of the Slovak Academy of Sciences (SAS).

-The scientific and research interest of Oskar Elschek is defined by two distinct areas, namely ethnomusicology, to which he has been inclined since his beginnings, and systematic musicology.
-He has also paid special attention to musical organology, or ethnoorganology.
+Oskár Elschek’s scientific and research focus is defined by two main areas: ethnomusicology, to which he gravitated from the very beginning of his career, and the field of systematic musicology.
+He also paid special attention to musical organology, more specifically, ethno-organology.

-Oskár Elschek contributed to the development of the ethnomusicological department of the Institute of Music of the Slovak Academy of Sciences.
-He organised extensive field research, under his supervision a large amount of sound material was collected and its analysis began to be aided by computers.
-Thanks to these advances, "the department achieved a prominent position in European ethnomusicological institutional contexts, and Elschek's name and, through him, Slovak musicology began to be taken seriously" (Hudobný život, 2001).
+Elschek made a significant contribution to the development of the ethnomusicological department of the Institute of Musicology at the SAS.
+He organized extensive field research, during which a large amount of audio material was collected under his leadership.
+He also pioneered the use of computers for recording analysis.
+Thanks to this progress, “the department gained a leading position among European ethnomusicological institutions, and Elschek’s name—and through him, Slovak musicology—began to be taken seriously.”
+(Hudobný život, 2001/6, Ľ. Chalupka)

-Thanks to his linguistic skills, Elschek established extensive contacts with leading institutions abroad, especially with the International Council for Traditional Music (ICTM) at UNESCO, where he also served as chairman of the study group on analysis and systematics, with the International Society for Musicology, and with ethnomusicological departments in various countries in Europe and around the world.
-He organized domestic ethnomusicological seminars with international attendance and in 1997 he participated in the realization of the ITCM World Congress in Nitra.
-He was also involved in the organisation of folklore festivals, radio recording competitions, and worked as a dramaturg in SĽUK.
+Thanks to his language skills, Oskár Elschek established strong contacts with leading institutions abroad, especially with the International Council for Traditional Music (ICTM) under UNESCO, where he served as chair of the Study Group for Analysis and Systematics.
+He also collaborated with the International Musicological Society and various ethnomusicological institutions across Europe and the world.
+He regularly organized domestic ethnomusicological seminars with international participation and, in 1997, contributed to the realization of the World Congress of the ICTM in Nitra.
+He also played a role in organizing folklore festivals, radio recording competitions, and worked as a dramaturgical collaborator with SĽUK (Slovak Folk Art Collective).

-As a teacher, he worked especially since the 1980s at several universities not only in Slovakia but also abroad.
-As a visiting professor he taught at the Franz Liszt University of Music in Budapest, at the University of Hamburg and in 1988 he was habilitated at the University of Vienna.
-After 1989 he headed the Department of Musicology at the Faculty of Arts of the Charles University in Bratislava and recently he also worked at the Department of Ethnology of the University of St. Cyril and Methodius in Trnava.
+As a teacher, Elschek was active especially from the 1980s at various universities, both in Slovakia and abroad.
+He served as a visiting professor at the Franz Liszt Academy of Music in Budapest, at the University of Hamburg, and in 1988 was habilitated at the University of Vienna.
+After 1989, he headed the Department of Musicology at the Faculty of Arts, Comenius University in Bratislava, and more recently worked at the Department of Ethnology at the University of Ss.
+Cyril and Methodius in Trnava.